net-lisias-kspu/KronalVesselViewer/README.md

 ~~2. that it can actually snap to angles, and make the joint actively hold a position -- i.e. the joint compensates when you place a heavier object and does not move down.~~

 Removed.
-This for will not be supporting these parts
+This fork will not be supporting these parts

 Binding keys and analog gamepad controls in the VAB
 ---------------------------------------------------